eaamankwah/Microsoft-AI-School/README.md

 05 - Logistic Regression: Predicting the Outcome of a Final Football Match.

 06 - Support Vector Machine: Categorizing which type of tree a new specimen belongs to.

+07 - Advanced Support Vector Machine: Looking at __prions__ - misfolded proteins that are associated with several fatal neurodegenerative diseases (kind of like Daleks, if you have seen Doctor Who).
+Looking at examples of proteins mass and weight, we will build a predictive model to detect prions in blood samples.